Here’s what you need to know to authenticate with the Daxko API!

 Securing your access token: The

-should always be secured on your server and not be sent to a web browser or mobile device.
-If an attacker gains access to youraccess_token
+access_tokenshould always be secured on your server and not be sent to a web browser or mobile device.
+If an attacker gains access to youraccess_token, then the attacker would have full access to every API call documented on this site.